binnes/blog/docs/posts/devcontainers.md

 ## Why use them?

-- Consistency: Every teammate (or CI job) gets exactly the same tools, libraries, and OS‑level dependencies.
+- Consistency: Every teammate (or CI job - automated build job for a Continuous Integration pipeline) gets exactly the same tools, libraries, and OS‑level dependencies.
 No more “it works on my machine”.
 - Isolation: Your host stays clean—no global npm/pip/ruby installations that could clash with other projects.
 - Portability: The same definition can be used locally (VS Code Remote – Containers), in the cloud (GitHub Codespaces, Gitpod) or on any CI platform that supports Containers.
 - Speed of onboarding: New contributors just open the repo and click “Reopen in Container”.
 All tooling is ready within seconds.